|

 What Is Fibromyalgia?

-disorder characterized by widespread musculoskeletal pain,
+is a chronic disorder characterized by widespread

-fatigue, and multiple tender points.
-"Tender points" refers
+musculoskeletal pain, fatigue, and multiple tender points.

-morning stiffness, irritable bowel syndrome, anxiety, and
+sleep disturbances, morning stiffness, irritable bowel

-other symptoms.
+syndrome, anxiety, and other symptoms.

 How